Praveen-pm25/Praveen-pm25/README.md

 - 👋 Hi, I’m @Praveen-pm25
+- 🌱 I’m currently pursuing Btech in AI at IIT Hyderabad
 - 👀 I’m interested in AI, ML, Datascience
-- 🌱 I’m currently pursuing Btech in AI at IIT Hyderabad
-- 💞️ I’m looking to collaborate on projects on AI Domain

 <!---
 Praveen-pm25/Praveen-pm25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.